 nor shall vessels bound to, or from one State, be obliged to enter, clear, or pay duties in another.

 The sense for both ports and vessels is that of a set, not type.
-The words are only in different syntactic structures.

 The classic, phrasal idea — to use the definite article the in phrases with the possessive of — will fail in matters as everyday and usual as telling about a son/ daughter of, or the son/ daughter of.